Istiblennius dussumieri: Description

 Istiblennius dussumieri is dusky in colour marked with six to seven irregular double dusky bars on the flanks, there is a dark spot on the anterior part of the dorsal fin between the first two spines, and it has further dark spots on the dorsal and caudal fins.
 The females have dusky spots scattered over the body which correspond to the bands on the males, while the males show broad dark margins on the dorsal, caudal and anal fins.
 It can reach a maximum of 12 cm TL.

 Distribution

 Istiblennius dussumieri occurs throughout the Indo-West Pacific and marginally in the south-eastern Atlantic.
-Its range extends from the Cape of Good Hope eastwards through the Indian Oceamn and the western Pacific as far as Palau.
+Its range extends from the Cape of Good Hope eastwards through the Indian Ocean and the western Pacific as far as Palau.
 It extends south as far as Lord Howe Island and north to Taiwan, in 2006 it was recorded in the Ryukyu Islands of Japan.